 I can make your music sound different and special, actually that's what I always pursue.
 I am a self taught producer, specialized in electronic music with soul.
 I try to avoid all the commercial formulas when it comes to making music.
 I think music is a language to be explored from an artistic point of view.

-I've been making music for the last 25 years, working at key projects in the spanish electronic underground scene.
+I've been making music for almost 30 years, working at key projects in the spanish electronic underground scene.
 From future jazz to abstract hip hop to techno, electronic sound with an organic or human touch is my thing.
 I like beat making and remixing, but the thing I like most is to dive deep into a production project and making it sound unique.

 I started producing with an Akai900 sampler, a Juno 106 and a midi sequencer as my only tools.
 Using the sampler so much helped me on assimilating a wide range of music styles and merging them all together in my own stuff.
 I liked to call it "recycled music".
 Now I use mostly digital gear and a few synths, specially analogic ones such as the Korg MS10, Moog Sub37 and the likes.